Camp Calvin Information

 Lost & Found

-2019 is the first year that Camp Calvin will be held at Spencer Lake Christian Center in Waupaca, WI.
+2019 was the first year that Camp Calvin was held at Spencer Lake Christian Center in Waupaca, WI.

 Click here for driving directions to camp.

-We need more room to grow!
-We have exceed capacity at our former camp venue.
+We needed more room to grow!
+We exceeded capacity at our former camp venue.